Explore the Valleys Regional Park

 There are lots of easy walking trails for families to explore, including one that's tarmacked so ideal for prams and wheelchairs.
 If you want to get more active, hire a canoe or kayak and head out onto the lake or try out one of the new mountain biking trails.
 There's lots of accommodation right here too - including camping, caravan pitches and a freshly renovated hotel.

-Read more: Family friendly activites in the valleys
+Read more: Family friendly activities in the valleys

 Llyn Llech Owain, Cross Hands